 The Sparkle Test

 To test a stone’s authenticity, you can see how it refracts and reflects light.
 For example, fake diamonds reflect light and give off a colored light sparkle.
 Meanwhile, mined diamonds reflect light in gray tones.
 Try putting your earring under a sunray or a lamp and see what the reflection will tell you.
+Of course, if your diamond is stained or tarnished, you will need to clean your diamond earrings using a jewelry cleaning kit or by taking it to a professional jeweler, to make it sparkling again.

 The Mount Test